Allan090103/SECP1513-06-TIS-SECTION-6-E-Portfolio/README.md

 ## 📚 Topics Covered

-1. **Introduction to Information Systems**
+1. **Emerging Technology in ICT**
-   - Definition and components of information systems
+   - Definition and components of information systems and new technologies
    - Types of information systems (e.g., transaction processing systems, decision support systems)

-2. **Data Management and Database Systems**
+2. **Hardware**
    - Database design and implementation
    - SQL and database query languages

-3. **Networking and Communication Technologies**
+3. **Software**
    - Basics of computer networks
    - Internet technologies and protocols

-4. **Information Security and Privacy**
+4. **Information Systems & Methodology**
-   - Cybersecurity fundamentals
-   - Privacy regulations and compliance
+   - Methodology of Software Development
+   - Scrums , Waterfall , Agile

-5. **Business Process Analysis and Improvement**
+5. **Databases and Data Analytics**
-   - Modeling business processes
+   - Data Bases and Modifications of Data
    - Identifying areas for technological enhancements

-6. **Emerging Technologies**
+6. **Networks and Communications**
+   - Understanding the basics and importance of Networks and Communications
+   - Exploring key principles and foundational elements

+7. **Privacy, Security, and Ethics**
+   - Comprehensive understanding of privacy, security, and ethics
+   - Navigate digital landscapes responsibly and safeguard information effectively

+8. **Cloud Computing**
    - Cloud computing
    - Artificial intelligence and machine learning in information systems